 Motorists who are grappling with ongoing problems with their Ford or any other vehicle, could be eligible for compensation under California and or Federal Lemon Laws.

-Johnson Attorneys Group is dedicated to helping people and has served thousands of clients over the years.
+Johnson Attorneys Group is dedicated to helping people and over the years we have served thousands of clients.
 We handle both lemon law and personal injury cases.
 We helped our clients resolve their cases and we can help you.

 Call us for a FREE CONSULTATION at 855-703-4186.
-In lemon law cases, our attorneys fees do not come out of your settlement because the manufacturer is required to pay them directly to us under California Lemon Laws.
+In lemon law cases, our attorneys fees do not come out of your settlement.
+Instead, the manufacturer is required to pay our fees separately under California Lemon Laws.
 However, for personal injury claims, our fees are paid only if we obtain a settlement for you.